-Table 1 describes a set of functions on floating point representations.
-The Rating field gives the difficulty rating (the number of points) for the puzzle, and the Max ops field gives the maximum number of operators you are allowed to use to implement each function.
+Table 1 describes a set of functions that implement a set of functions on floating point representations.
+The "Rating" field gives the difficulty rating (the number of points) for the puzzle, and the "Max ops" field gives the maximum number of operators you are allowed to use to implement each function.
 See the comments in bits.c for more details on the desired behavior of the functions.
 You may also refer to the test functions in tests.c.
-These are used as reference functions to express the correct behavior of your functions, although they dont satisfy the coding rules for your functions.
+These are used as reference functions to express the correct behavior of your functions, although they don't satisfy the coding rules for your functions.

-Name Description Rating Max Ops float_abs(x) Absolute value of float representation in unsigned x 2 10 float_f2i(x) Compute (int) of float representation in unsigned x 4 30 float_half(x) Compute x 0.5 as a bit-level float 4 30 float_i2f(x) Compute a bit-level float of the same value as integer x 4 30 float_neg(x) Compute bit-level float of the negation of x 2 10
+Name Description Rating Max Ops float_abs(x) Return absolute value of $x$ 2 10 float_f2i(x) Return bit-level equivalent of (int)x 4 30 float_half(x) Compute $x/2$ as a bit-level float 4 30 float_i2f(x) Compute a bit-level float of the same value as integer x 4 30 float_neg(x) Compute bit-level float of the negation of x 2 10 float_twice(x) Compute 2.0 x 4 30

-Table 1: Float Bit-Level Manipulation Functions.
+Table 1: Floating Point Manipulation Functions.